Mbed-TLS/mbedtls/docs/architecture/psa-thread-safety/psa-thread-safety.md

                                   (slot->state == PSA_SLOT_FULL) &&
                                   (slot->attr.id == k)]}

-The union of this set and the set of persistent keys not currently loaded into slots is our abstraction function for the key store, any key not in this union does not currently exist (even if the key is in a slot which has a `PSA_SLOT_FILLING` or `PSA_SLOT_PENDING_DELETION` state).
+The union of this set and the set of persistent keys not currently loaded into slots is our abstraction function for the key store, any key not in this union does not currently exist as far as the code is concerned (even if the key is in a slot which has a `PSA_SLOT_FILLING` or `PSA_SLOT_PENDING_DELETION` state).
 Attempting to start using any key which is not a member of the union will result in a `PSA_ERROR_INVALID_HANDLE` error code.

 ##### Locking and unlocking the mutex